ReshmikaD/Flight-Fare-Predictor-Web-App/README.md

 # Introduction

-This is a machine learning project based Flask Web app that predicts the flight ticket fares for a customer.
+This is a machine learning  based Flask Web app that predicts the flight ticket fares for a customer.

 # Demo